omerahat/Questions-and-Solutions-of-Programming-Lectures/README.md

 #### PLEASE 🙏

-Add explanation (`or reference link`) to your answers.
+Please add an explanation or reference link to your answers.
 That will help anyone to better learn concepts they might not have a great understanding about.

 #### What's New? 🎉: